Samibo-cmd/alx-system_engineering-devops/0x01-shell_permissions/README.md

-6-multiple_permissions contains the command "chmod" that modifies file permission 7-everybody contains the command "chmod 777" that modifies file 8-James_Bond contains the command "chmod" that modifies files
+6-multiple_permissions contains the command "chmod" that modifies file permission 7-everybody contains the command "chmod 777" that modifies file 8-James_Bond contains the command "chmod" that modifies files 9-John_Doe contains the command to change file mode